-50. Slovenia welcomed progress achieved, yet remained concerned at continuing restriction of freedoms of expression, assembly and association.
+50. Slovenia welcomed progress achieved, yet remained concerned at the continuing restriction of freedoms of expression, assembly and association.

-51. Solomon Islands commended achievements, and encouraged Government and stakeholders to collaborate in human rights.
+51. Solomon Islands commended Cuba on its achievements, and encouraged the Government and stakeholders to collaborate in the area of human rights.